List of Dr. Slump characters: Dr. Mashirito

 Dr. Mashirito (Dr.マシリト, Dokutā Mashirito) is Senbei's evil mad scientist rival.
 He attempts to take over the world various times and defeat Arale with his robots he calls Caramel Men (キャラメルマン).
-Due to constant failed attempts at world domination, he is forced to convert himself into a cyborg; eventually becoming several of his own Caramel Men.
+Due to constant failed attempts at world domination, he is forced to convert himself into a cyborg; eventually becoming one of his own Caramel Men.
 He was modeled after Toriyama's editor at the time, Kazuhiko Torishima, and has the same name but with the syllables reversed.

 Dr. Mashirito was voiced by Akio Nojima for the first 37 episodes of the first anime, by Yasuo Yamada in the second film, by Nachi Nozawa from episode 71 to 164 and in the third film, and later by Keiichi Noda from episode 198 to 236.
 He is voiced by Akira Kamiya in the seventh and ninth movies.
 In the second anime and Dragon Ball Super he is voiced by Ryōtarō Okiayu.
 In Dragon Ball Super episode 69, Dr. Mashirito appears as a ghost and reveals that he has used a chemical to gain control over Arale, before later being obliterated by Beerus.
 In the Funimation dub of Dragon Ball Super he is voiced by Barry Yandell.
 Dr. Mashirito is a playable character in the video games Jump Super Stars and Jump Ultimate Stars.